-What is a Moink ball you ask?
-You will be glad you did.
-You see a Moink Ball is a bacon wrapped meatball seasoned with a barbecue rub, smoked and then covered in barbecue sauce.
+How to grill moink balls, wait, what is a Moink ball?
+A Moink Ball is a bacon wrapped meatball seasoned with a barbecue rub, smoked and then covered in barbecue sauce.
 Smiling yet?
 If you want to be the hit of the party bring a batch of these and watch as they get devoured in minutes.

 The name Moink Ball is derived from the moo of the cow and the pigs oink I would have just named it balls of joy or something like that.

-Created as an appetizer the original Moink was made from frozen meatballs, the idea was most likely derived from last years web sensation: the Bacon Explosion.
+Created as an appetizer the original Moink was made from frozen meatballs.
+The idea was most likely derived from the web sensation: the Bacon Explosion.
 These can be made on any grill using indirect heat and a drip pan the wood smoke can be optional.

-I had grand plans to make my own meat balls and stuff the centers with cheese (to be named the chamoink ball possibly moinkeys) but that idea was thwarted when I discovered my butchers home-made meatballs in my refrigerator.
+I had grand plans to make my own meat balls and stuff the centers with cheese to be named the chamoink.
+That idea was thwarted when I discovered my butchers home-made meatballs in my refrigerator.

 We start by soaking wood chips in water while you prep the food.